A trailblazing champion for Wisconsin women and families

 Tammy is deeply committed to expanding economic opportunity for women and families in Wisconsin and across the country.
 In the Senate, she is a tireless champion of policies that help working families get ahead, leading the Senate’s Manufacturing Jobs for America campaign to pass legislation to help manufacturers grow and create jobs; and she is a powerful advocate for policies that get our economy working for everyone.
 Deeply committed to expanding access to higher education, Tammy has worked tirelessly to make education affordable for all Americans, cosponsoring a measure to help students refinance their loans and authoring the America’s College Promise Act to provide tuition-free technical or community college.
 Tammy has long been part of the fight to end gender discrimination in pay: she began her career working on equal pay issues in the Wisconsin governor’s office, cosponsored the Paycheck Fairness Act in the Senate, and has said that “if we can’t close this gap, we might someday talk about the middle class as something we used to have — not something that each generation can aspire to.”
 Personal experience informs Tammy’s fight for access to quality health care.
 As a child, she was diagnosed with a serious medical condition and hospitalized for three months.
 After she recovered, her grandparents struggled to find a health insurance plan that would cover a child with a pre-existing condition.
 As the GOP attempts to advance their dangerous agenda and to roll back the progress we’ve fought so hard to make, Tammy is fighting tirelessly on behalf of the millions of Americans whose lives have been improved and even saved by the Affordable Care Act.
 She fights back against the extreme anti-woman agenda that hurts working families in Wisconsin and across the country, and she won’t back down when our core American values are at stake.

-A high-stakes fight in a swing state
+Victory in a swing state